nw4466tu/Azure-Network-Protocols/README.md

 <br />
 <p>
-While this is pinging if you wanted to change the firewall on VM2, let's say to block ICMP
+While this is pinging if you wanted to change the firewall on VM2, let's say to not allow ICMP traffic to come through.
 <br />
 <br />
 <br />